 Most clubs in the Premiership, England’s elite competition for Rugby, are seeking significant investment as they fight not only to compete at the top level, but also to stay afloat following the demise and bankruptcy of three Premiership clubs in Worcester Warriors, Wasps, and London Irish.

-Gloucester, Newcastle, Leicester and Northampton are the most heavily rumoured to have been in contention for a rumoured £60 million Saudi investment, which would likely boost their on-field performances with the injection of cash and players, but should they take them up on the offer?
+Gloucester, Newcastle, Leicester and Northampton are the most heavily rumoured to be involved in a £60 million Saudi investment, which would likely boost their on-field performances with the injection of cash and players, but should they take them up on the offer?

-Morally, no. I don’t believe that the sporting world should allow themselves to be used as pawns in a game of sportswashing chess.
+Morally, no. I don’t believe that Rugby should allow itself to be used as pawn in a game of sportswashing chess.

 Football now has a rather large history with it, and investment from these countries is fairly common as we’ve seen with clubs such as PSG, Manchester City and most recently Newcastle United.